 In the next step you’ll meet the course authors and set your professional development goal.

 When you complete a step on the course, click Mark as Complete at the bottom right.
 This helps you keep track of your progress.
-Mark over 90% of the course steps complete and you’ll be eligible for a Certificate of Achievement when you Upgrade.
+Mark over 90% of the course steps complete and you’ll be eligible for a Certificate of Achievement and STEM Learning digital badge when you Upgrade.
+Further details on the final step of the course.

 © National STEM Learning Centre